MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 $${0110_{\ binary} \equiv 6_{\ decimal}}$$

 If you repeat this process many times, you can combine multiple bits to form any large number.
-Now you can provide your superior with that number as a secure password, since you can be sure that no space hacker could determine the results of the sequence of measurements.
+Using this method, you can create a number to use as a secure password, since you can be sure that no hacker could determine the results of the sequence of measurements.

 ### Define the random number generator logic

-Let's outline what the logic of a random number generator should be, provided we have a random bit generator:
+Let's outline what the logic of a random number generator should be:

 1. Define `max` as the maximum number you want to generate.
 1. Define the number of random bits that you need to generate.
-This is done by calculating how many bits, `nBits`, we need to express integers up to `max`.
+This is done by calculating how many bits, `nBits`, you need to express integers up to `max`.
 1. Generate a random bit string that's `nBits` in length.
 1. If the bit string represents a number greater than `max`, go back to step three.
 1. Otherwise, the process is complete.
 Return the generated number as an integer.

 As an example, let's set `max` to 12.
-That is, 12 is the largest number you want to use as a secure password.
+That is, 12 is the largest number you want to use as a password.

 You need ${\lfloor ln(12) / ln(2) + 1 \rfloor}$, or 4 bits to represent a number between 0 and 12.
-(For brevity, we'll skip how to derive this equation.)
+We can use the built-in function `BitSizeI`, which takes any integer and returns the number of bits required to represent it.

 Let's say you generate the bit string ${1101_{\ binary}}$, which is equivalent to ${13_{\ decimal}}$.
 Because 13 is greater than 12, you repeat the process.